The #1 Misconception About House-Sitters and Lifestyle Travelers

 I do eat at nice restaurants.
 I wear designer travel clothing.
 I just don’t overpay for my accommodation.

 In fact, the tables are turning when it comes to lifestyle travel.
 The more Financial Case Studies I curate and publish, the more amazed I am at how much money people are making with their online businesses while traveling full-time.
-I nearly fell off my chair when I read a submission by some travel blogging colleagues (who started in the game years after I did) who are making well over $120,000/year.
+I nearly fell off my chair when I read a submission by some travel blogging colleagues (who started in the game years after I did) who are making well over 6 figures a year.
 And they also house-sit regularly; obviously not because they need to save money, but because they enjoy house-sitting.

 The Irony of it All